 The main danger of hyperlipidemia is heart disease.
 If you have too much cholesterol in your blood it can build up on the inside of your arteries (blood vessels), and form plaques.
 This buildup of plaque can lead to a heart attack or a stroke.
 High triglycerides can also increase your risk of getting pancreatitis (a painful inflammation of an organ in your abdomen called the pancreas).

 Some HIV+ people experience lipodystrophy.
 Lipodystrophy means abnormal body fat changes, and can include body shape changes and metabolic changes like hyperlipidemia.
 These changes have been linked to increased chances of developing diabetes, heart disease, and strokes.
-(For more info, see The Well Project's articles on lipodystrophy).
+For more information, see The Well Project's articles on lipodystrophy).